 O1 Visa Lawyer in NYC – Berd & Klauss, PLLC

 The O-1 visa is a temporary work visa for “aliens of extraordinary ability.”
-This visa is appropriate for successful people who have to show a track record of success in the arts (O-1B), in the sciences, business, education and athletics (O-1A), or in motion pictures and television (O-1B).
-It is important to note that this visa category covers almost any field, as long as you can show through evidence that you have achieved a level of success and recognition in your field beyond the ordinary.
-Our lawyers based in New York have extensive experience with this visa category and have successfully guided individuals in all areas with successful applications.
+This visa is appropriate for successful people who have to show a track record of success in arts (O-1B), science, business, education and athletics (O-1A), or in motion pictures and television (O-1B).
+It is important to note that this visa category covers almost any field; as long as you can show evidence that you have achieved a level of success and recognition in your field beyond the ordinary.
+Our O-1 visa lawyers based in New York have extensive experience with this O-1 visa category, and have successfully guided individuals in all areas with successful applications.

 USCIS provides three different standards for the three categories of O-1 visas.
 The most difficult standard to meet is the standard for extraordinary ability in the sciences, education, business and athletics.
 A second is for extraordinary ability in the arts, and a third is for extraordinary achievement in the motion picture and television industry.

 The kind of evidence required to meet the above standards are set forth through specific categories of evidence.
 This includes proof of either a major, recognized international award, such as an Academy Award or a Nobel Prize, or at least three types of other evidence.
 This includes evidence of lesser awards, press on yourself and of your work, your own publications, public speaking events, and a high level of pay.

 The O1 Visa offers several benefits over other U.S visas.
 For example, the O1 visa is valid for 3 years, and renewed indefinitely.
 Moreover, one can work for more than one employer.
 The employers can be in New York or elsewhere in the United States.